Klonopin (clonazepam) and Alcohol/Food Interactions

 There are 2 alcohol/food/lifestyle interactions with Klonopin (clonazepam) which include:

 Using clonazePAM together with ethanol can increase nervous system side effects such as dizziness, drowsiness, and difficulty concentrating.
 Some people may also experience impairment in thinking and judgment.
 You should avoid or limit the use of alcohol while being treated with clonazePAM.
 Do not use more than the recommended dose of clonazePAM, and avoid activities requiring mental alertness such as driving or operating hazardous machinery until you know how the medication affects you.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medication without first talking to your doctor.

 The plasma half-lives of benzodiazepines may be prolonged in obese patients, presumably due to increased distribution into fat.
 Marked increases in distribution (> 100%) have been reported for diazepam and midazolam, and moderate increases (25% to 100%) for alprazolam, lorazepam, and oxazepam.
 Therapy with benzodiazepines should be administered cautiously in obese patients, with careful monitoring of CNS status.
 Longer dosing intervals may be appropriate.
 When dosing by weight, loading doses should be based on actual body weight, while maintenance dose should be based on ideal body weight to avoid toxicity.

-Klonopin (clonazepam) drug Interactions
+Klonopin (clonazepam) drug interactions

-There are 805 drug interactions with Klonopin (clonazepam)
+There are 468 drug interactions with Klonopin (clonazepam)

-Klonopin (clonazepam) disease Interactions
+Klonopin (clonazepam) disease interactions

 There are 10 disease interactions with Klonopin (clonazepam) which include:

 - acute alcohol intoxication

 - renal/liver disease